martinezjf2/guild_replica/README.md

 6. Lastly, sign up and enjoy the experience!

+## Features

+- This appllication does not have a "Home" tab on the navbar.
+The Guild logo, is used to direct a user to the student's homepage.
+If you do not have an account, and you are trying to log in, you will get an error.
+Click on the Guild logo to go to The Guild's homepage.
+- Through active storage, a student can attach a profile picture to make it more personal and unique to other students.
+- The footer links do not redirect to any path, besides the home route which would be the Guild's homepage.
+- On the [original site](https://www.guildeducation.com/) the background image for the jumbotron disappears when shrinking the window to a tablet or mobile frame.
+This issue was fixed in this application, to make sure that the image is still intact when shrinking your screen size.

 ## Contributing to The Guild Education Replica

 To contribute to The Guild Education Replica, follow these steps: